Expand this ...

 Ossicles and mastoid in the ear: self-devaluation associated with the ears (hearing impairment)

-Shoulders, Humerus (upper arm) and Collar Bones: relationship self-devaluation conflict (having failed as a partner, parent, colleague, friend, or team mate) often in association with guilt and blaming oneself.
+Shoulders, Humerus (upper arm) and Collar Bones: relationship self-devaluation conflict (having failed as a partner, parent, son, daughter, colleague, friend, or team mate) often in association with guilt and blaming oneself; also, not being able or not being allowed to hold, embrace, or hug someone.
 A poor performance, let’s say, in sports (baseball, handball, golf, hockey) also affects the shoulder, as the “joint of action”.